WorldofKerry/Python2Verilog/README.md

 - not require different i names for range
 - localparam variables
 - add `valid` flag to output (for when output is not always valid)
-- Reduce cycles in some areas
+- Reduce cycles in some areas (convert if statements to cases for more consistent endStatements attachment?)

 ### Coding Excellence

 - Change all `[Lines, Lines]` to `(Lines, Lines)` as tuples have fixed length for function hint
+- `IStr(string) >> x` is still wacky, find alternatives?

 ### Test Framework